degenbuilder7/eigenlayer-node-performance-tracker/README.md

 ## Getting Started

-To get started with the EigenLayer AVS Node Performance Tracker, follow our detailed [user guide](#) and [API documentation](#).
-These resources will walk you through the setup process and help you make the most of our platform's features.
+To get started with the EigenLayer AVS Node Performance Tracker, follow our detailed [API documentation](https://eigenlayer-node-performance-trac.gitbook.io/).
+This doc will walk you through the setup process and help you make the most of our platform's features.

 ## Demo Video

 ## Contributing

 We welcome contributions from the community!
-If you have suggestions for new features or improvements, please feel free to submit a pull request or open an issue on our [GitHub repository](#).
+If you have suggestions for new features or improvements, please feel free to submit a pull request or open an issue on our [GitHub repository](https://github.com/degenbuilder7/eigenlayer-node-performance-tracker).

 ## License